Anonymous1212144/betterfog/README.md

 # betterfog
-Changes the fog distance to make chunks loading look smoother.
+This is a Fabric mod that changes the fog distance to make chunk-loading look smoother.

 Should work in any version but I haven't tested it.